The idea for WomanSage was formed around a kitchen table. That table belonged to a woman who was well known in Orange County literary circles.

 Jane Glenn Haas passed away in 2013 and she left her legacy with WomanSage.
 It was her dream to create a thriving, lively group of women and provide the platform for friendship, mentorship, and motivating events.

-In 2018, WomanSage celebrated fifteenth years of recognizing the potential of women at midlife and we look forward to continuing to provide programs for women to reclaim their lives.
+In 2018, WomanSage celebrated fifteenth years of recognizing the potential of women at a transition point in their lives and we look forward to continuing to provide programs for women to reclaim their lives.